PetmeetlyPetmeetly

 The optimal breeding age for African dormice is 4-5 months to 4 years for males and 4-6 months to 3 years for females.
 While they reach sexual maturity around 2-3 months, waiting until 4-6 months ensures physical and emotional maturity.
 Females can safely breed until 3 years, while males remain fertile longer but quality declines after 4 years.

 Finding quality African dormouse breeding stock requires: Researching specialized exotic breeders, joining dormouse enthusiast groups, verifying health history and lineage, assessing social compatibility, and checking for proper socialization.
 Look for breeders who understand their unique needs, maintain detailed records, and prioritize temperament.
-Petmeetly connects you with verified, health-tested African dormice from responsible breeders.
+Petmeetly connects you with health-tested African dormice from responsible breeders.

 African dormice require tall enclosures (minimum 20 gallon tall tank) with extensive vertical climbing space.
 Include multiple levels, branches, ropes, and hammocks.
 Provide several nest boxes at different heights.
 Use deep bedding for burrowing.
 Ensure bar spacing under 1/4 inch to prevent escapes.
 Temperature must stay 70-78°F to prevent torpor.
 Add multiple food and water stations to reduce competition.